digitalocean/container-blueprints/DOKS-hardening/README.md

 ## Introduction

 This guide provides a short introduction about Kubernetes security best practices in general (applies to [DOKS](https://docs.digitalocean.com/products/kubernetes/) as well).
-Then, a practical example is given about how to integrate popular vulnerability scan tools (e.g. [Kubescape](https://github.com/armosec/kubescape/)) in a traditional CI/CD pipeline implemented using [Tekton](https://tekton.dev).
+Then, a practical example is given about how to integrate popular vulnerability scan tools (e.g. [Kubescape](https://github.com/armosec/kubescape/)) in a traditional CI/CD pipeline implemented using GitHub actions.

 [Kubernetes](https://kubernetes.io) gained a lot of popularity over time and for a good reason.
 It's widely being used today in every modern infrastructure based on microservices.
 Kubernetes takes away the burden of managing high availability (or HA) setups, such as scheduling and replicating workloads on different nodes, thus assuring resiliency.
 Then, at the networking layer it also takes care of load balancing and distributes traffic evenly to workloads.
 At its core, Kubernetes is a modern container scheduler offering additional features such as application configuration and secrets management, to mention a few.
 You can also set quotas and control applications access to various resources (such as CPU and memory) by fine tuning resource limits requests.
 In terms of security, you can restrict who has access to what resources via RBAC, which is an acronym standing for Resource Based Access Control.

 Kubernetes has grown a lot in terms of stability and maturity in the past years.
 On the other hand, it has become a more complex ecosystem by leveraging more functional components.
-No matter where you run Kubernetes clusters (cloud or on-premise), at its core Kubernetes is divided into two major components:
+No matter where you run Kubernetes (cloud or on-premise), each cluster is divided into two major components:

 1. [Control Plane](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components) - takes care of scheduling your workloads (Pods) and responding to cluster events (such as starting up a new pod when a deployment's replicas field is unsatisfied).
 2. [Worker Nodes](https://kubernetes.io/docs/concepts/overview/components/#node-components) - these are the actual machines running your Kubernetes workloads.
 Node components run on every node, maintaining running pods and providing the Kubernetes runtime environment.